Investigation of learning abilities on linguistic features in sequence-to-sequence text-to-speech synthesis: Experiments

 \subsection{Results of English systems}

-Table \ref{tbl:english-alignment-error} shows the number of samples containing fatal alignment errors from each system.
-We used the same alignment error detector described in section \ref{subsec:result-japanese-tts} and used all 500 samples in a test set to detect alignment errors.
-All systems had low fatal alignment error rates from 0.2~\% to 1.2~\%.
-There was no clear relationship between the fatal alignment error rate and model configuration like network structure and input linguistic feature.
-In addition, samples containing fatal alignment errors looked random, so there were no specific sentences that were difficult to align in the test set.
+Tables \ref{tbl:english-alignment-error} and \ref{tbl:english-alignment-error-character} shows the number of samples containing fatal alignment errors from systems using phones and characters as an input, respectively.
+All systems with the small model parameter size showed a relatively large alignment error rate, ranging from 7.6~\% to 23.4~\% on average.
+Among the systems with the small parameter size, systems using self-attention had especially higher alignment error rates.
+One possible reason is that the combination of post-net and self-attention made alignment unstable as we described in section \ref{subsec:result-japanese-tts}.
+All systems with the large model parameter size had only small alignment errors.
+The alignment error rates from these systems were consistent across multiple runs with different random initial seeds.

+Overall, the large-parameter-size configuration helped to improve and stabilize alignment and its learning, whereas the small-parameter-size configuration made it unstable and sensitive to initial parameters and network structure.
+These results were consistent with those from the Japanese experiment.

+As we described earlier, we conducted a listening test to investigate the impacts of configurations other than the parameter size by using systems with the large parameter size.
 Figure \ref{fig:english-listening-test} shows the results of the listening test in English.
-Please refer to Table \ref{tbl:english-u-test} for the statistical significance of the test.
-First, we can see that when the encoder was CNN based, both systems with and without self-attention using phones had higher scores than corresponding systems using characters.
+Refer to Table \ref{tbl:english-u-test} for the statistical significance of the test.
+First, we can see that when the encoder was based on CNN, both systems with and without self-attention using phones had higher scores than corresponding systems using characters.
 The baseline Tacotron with the CNN based encoder had $3.08 \pm 0.05$ when characters were used and $3.32 \pm 0.05$ when phones were used.
 Self-attention Tacotron with the CNN based encoder had $3.01 \pm 0.05$ when characters were used and $3.19 \pm 0.05$ when phones were used.

 Second, interestingly, we can see that when the CBHL encoder was used, the score gap caused by the difference in input features vanished.
 The baseline Tacotron with the CBHL encoder had $3.50 \pm 0.04$ when characters were used and $3.49 \pm 0.04$ when phones were used.
 Self-attention Tacotron with the CBHL encoder had $3.57 \pm 0.04$ both when characters and phones were used.